 Renewable Energy Programs

-DRA is the primary representative of ratepayers in renewable energy development.
-DRA actively participates in all of the renewable energy development proceedings including the Renewable Portfolio Standard (RPS), Distributed Generation (including California Solar Initiative (CSI)) and RPS-related proceedings (Transmission, Long-Term Procurement Planning (LTPP), and Greenhouse Gas (GHG)/Climate Change).
+ORA is the primary representative of ratepayers in renewable energy development.
+ORA actively participates in all of the renewable energy development proceedings including the Renewable Portfolio Standard (RPS), Distributed Generation (including California Solar Initiative (CSI)) and RPS-related proceedings (Transmission, Long-Term Procurement Planning (LTPP), and Greenhouse Gas (GHG)/Climate Change).

 In 2010, Governor Jerry Brown set a goal of installing 20,000 MW of renewable electricity by 2020.
 His Clean Energy Jobs Plan included a specific target of 12,000 MW of Distributed Generation targeting localized energy, in order to spur investment in renewable energy and help meet the state’s ambitious climate goals.

-DRA filed comments in general support of the Proposed Decision adopting the Renewable Auction Mechanism (RAM) since it should spur near-term development of low-cost renewable projects at the distribution level and provide a new tool for renewable energy procurement.
-However, DRA also recommended several modifications in order to improve program effectiveness and protect ratepayers.
+Renewable Auction Mechanism (RAM) since should spur near-term development of low-cost renewable projects at the distribution level and provide a new tool for renewable energy procurement.

 California’s Feed-in Tariff (FiT) was established by Assembly Bill 1969 in 2006.
 The FiT is a market-based program for small Distributed Generation (DG) renewable projects sized 3 megawatts (MWs) and under, whose price is set by the CPUC’s Renewable Market Adjusting Tariff (Re-MAT) program.